 Licenses, Stamps and Validations: Online and Over-the-Counter

-While fishing in New Mexico, persons 12 years and older must possess a valid New Mexico Fishing License or Game Hunting & Fishing License.
+While fishing in New Mexico, anglers 12 years and older must possess a valid New Mexico Fishing License or Game-hunting & Fishing License.
 (Need a license?
 Click Here to buy one online.)
-The license years begins April 1 and ends March 31 the following year.
-Licenses are valid for one license year only.
+Licenses are valid April 1 through March 31 of the following year.
 A New Mexico Fishing License is not required on tribal reservations and private Class-A lakes.

-- Licenses not required for New Mexico resident and nonresident anglers 11 years of age or younger.
+- Licenses not required for resident and nonresident anglers 11 years of age or younger..

-- Junior Fishing Licenses are available to New Mexico resident and nonresident anglers 12–17 years of age.
+- Junior Fishing Licenses are available to resident and nonresident anglers 12–17 years of age.

-- Senior Fishing Licenses are available to New Mexico residents anglers 65–69 years of age.
+- Senior Fishing Licenses are available to New Mexico resident anglers 65–69 years of age.

 - Handicapped Fishing Licenses are available to New Mexico residents with a permanent disability in accordance with the Americans with Disabilities Act.
 Applicants must have one or more disabilities that substantially limit major life activities.
 These fishing licenses require a Habitat Stamp, if applicable, and Habitat Management & Access Validation.

 Habitat Management & Access Validation

-To fish U.S. Forest Service and BLM lands in New Mexico, anglers 12 years of age and older must purchase a Habitat Stamp.
+To fish on U.S. Forest Service and BLM lands in New Mexico, anglers 12 years of age and older must purchase a Habitat Stamp.
 Stamps are valid for one license year (April 1–March 31).
-This stamp is not required for anglers under 12 years of age and New Mexico resident anglers 70 years and older or 100%-disabled veteran cardholders.
-Funds from the sale of the Habitat Stamp are used for improvement projects, including building fish cover, removing sediment from reservoirs and ponds, monitoring and improving water quality, preventing erosion and restoring lakes and trout streams.
+This stamp is not required for anglers 11 years of age or younger or in conjunction with any free fishing license or privilege.
+Funds from the sale of the Habitat Stamp are used for improvement projects, including building fish cover, removing sediment from reservoirs and ponds, monitoring and improving water quality, preventing erosion and restoring lakes and trout streams..

 Second Rod Validation

-To fish with two rods, anglers 12–69 years of age must purchase a Second Rod Validation.
-This validation is not required for New Mexico residents 70 years and older or 100%-disabled veteran cardholders.
+To fish with two rods, anglers 12 years of age and older must purchase a Second Rod Validation.
+This validation is not required in conjunction with any free fishing license or privilege.
 All other license regulations, such as bag and possession limits, remain the same.
 Three rods cannot be used at anytime.